DataDog/documentation/content/en/real_user_monitoring/dashboards/testing_coverage.md

 It shows:

-- **Untested actions**: Explore the most popular untested user actions with the count of real user interactions.
+- **Untested actions**: Explore the most popular untested user actions with the count of real user interactions and the number of actions covered in browser tests.
-- **Top Synthetic browser tests**: Analyze the list of browser tests with the count of tested RUM actions.
+- **Percentage of tested actions**: Scan your application's overall testing coverage.

 {{< img src="synthetics/dashboards/testing_coverage.png" alt="Out-of-the-box Synthetics testing coverage dashboard" style="width:100%" >}}